sdeweese/CLUS23-LTROPS-1836-IOS-XE-Device-Programmability-and-Automation-Lab/YANG_Suite.md

 ![](./imgs/select_in_yang_suite.png)

-1. Click the blue "Build RPC" button
+1. Click the blue "Build RPC" button to ***generate*** the XML RPC that is based on the YANG model and inputs provided.
+The XML can be reviewed, edited, or used in other tooling or orchistration systems as needed

 ![](./imgs/build_rpc.png)

-1. Click the blue "Run RPC(s)" button
+1. Click the blue "Run RPC(s)" button to ***send*** the XML RPC to the switch's NETCONF Interface in order to retreive the config as requested

 1. In the new tab that's opened, notice the description of GigabitEthernet1/0/1 has changed. (note: you may need to scroll up)

 ## NETCONF: UPDATE interface (shutdown)